vsariola/sointu/README.md

 cmake .. -GNinja
 ninja sointu
 ```

+> :warning: *you must build the library inside a directory called 'build' at the
+> root of the project*.
+This is because the path where cgo looks for the library
+> is hard coded to point to build/ in the go files.

 Running `ninja sointu` only builds the static library that Go needs.
 This is a
 lot faster than building all the CTests.